Marslanali/fpga_vertex_6_gtx_Interface/README.md

 Serial communication between two Vertex 6 FPGA using vertex 6 GTx IP core.
 Simulation is done in Xilinx ISE 14.1 simualtor.
 Output waveforms are in the steps folder.

+The design uses Block RAM based frame generators which provide incremental test data (HEX format) to the GTXs for transmission.
+You can modify the data transmitted by changing the INIT values of the frame generator in vertex6_gtx_tx_component_top.v & vertex6_gtx_rx_component_top.v files.

 ### Running the code

+The simualtion is tested with test data saved in blocked RAM

 First change the directory to
 ```
 /vertex6_gtx_tx_component/simulation/functional/